Tom Segev: Early life and education

-Journalism career
+Segev earned a BA in history and political science from the Hebrew University of Jerusalem, followed by a PhD in history from Boston University in Massachusetts in the 1970s.
+Segev did his mandatory service in the Israel Defense Forces as a librarian at the National Security College in Jerusalem.
+Around that time, he hebraized his name from Thomas Schwerin to Tom Segev.
+According to Segev, a representative for the Mossad offered him the opportunity to study Chinese at Harvard University and join the intelligence agency.

+Career

+In 1977, Segev was the bureau chief of Jerusalem Mayor Teddy Kollek.
 Segev worked during the 1970s as a correspondent for Maariv in Bonn.
-He was a visiting professor at Rutgers University (2001–2002), the University of California at Berkeley (2007) and Northeastern University, where he taught a course on Holocaust denial.
+He was a visiting professor at Rutgers University (2001–2002), the University of California, Berkeley (2007) and Northeastern University, where he taught a course on Holocaust denial.
 He writes a weekly column for the newspaper Haaretz.
 His books have appeared in fourteen languages.